mllam/neural-lam/README.md

 Datasets should be stored in a directory called `data`.
 See the [repository format section](#format-of-data-directory) for details on the directory structure.

-We are looking into releasing the full MEPS dataset used in the paper.
+The full MEPS dataset can be shared with other researchers on request, contact us for this.
-In the meantime, a tiny subset of the data (named `meps_example`) is available in `example_data.zip`, which can be downloaded from [here](https://liuonline-my.sharepoint.com/:f:/g/personal/joeos82_liu_se/EuiUuiGzFIFHruPWpfxfUmYBSjhqMUjNExlJi9W6ULMZ1w?e=97pnGX).
+A tiny subset of the data (named `meps_example`) is available in `example_data.zip`, which can be downloaded from [here](https://liuonline-my.sharepoint.com/:f:/g/personal/joeos82_liu_se/EuiUuiGzFIFHruPWpfxfUmYBSjhqMUjNExlJi9W6ULMZ1w?e=97pnGX).
 Download the file and unzip in the neural-lam directory.
 All graphs used in the paper are also available for download at the same link (but can as easily be re-generated using `create_mesh.py`).
 Note that this is far too little data to train any useful models, but all scripts can be ran with it.